Columbus Divorce Lawyers

 While Ohio law provides a framework for property distribution in divorce, there is still significant room for flexibility.
 Does this flexibility work for a spouse or against them?
 The answer to that question will rely heavily on the quality and experience of the domestic relations lawyer representing them.

 People throughout Central Ohio have relied on Kemp, Schaeffer & Rowe for over 45 years.
-With our team of attorneys, backed up by a talented and dedicated staff, we have the knowledge and resources to fight for the settlement that our clients are entitled to under the law.
+With our team of Columbus divorce attorneys, backed up by a talented and dedicated staff, we have the knowledge and resources to fight for the settlement that our clients are entitled to under Ohio divorce law.

 Who Receives the Property in an Ohio Divorce?